Citizen communication and participation regarding sensors

 Want to get started with the guideline yourself?

-From May, the guideline including the InDesign files will be available at https://toolkittaal.usercentraal.nl.
-You can download all design components for the signs, stickers and website there to incorporate the correct municipal logo.
+The guideline including the InDesign files are available at the website Toolkit Taal van Gebruikers Centraal.
+You can download all design components for the signs, stickers and website there, you only need to incorporate the correct municipal logo and url.

 Three pilots

-Various pilots will be running from May to September in The Hague, Amsterdam and Utrecht to test the guideline in practice.
+Currently there are pilots running in The Hague, Amsterdam and Utrecht to test the guideline in practice.
 Stay informed of the progress and results of these pilots via the municipal websites of Amsterdam, Utrecht and The Hague and/or via the newsletter and LinkedIn of the Responsible Sensing Lab.
 Sign up for our 3-monthly newsletter at the bottom of this page.